MetaU-projects/FinMind/README.md

   - Suggestions are displayed as banners or toast-like components
   - Users can optionally click to schedule that session manually

----

-## ⚙️ Error Handling

-- All backend logic is wrapped in `try...catch` blocks to prevent unhandled failures.
-- Failures result in safe default values (empty arrays or simple error messages).
-- Time-based constraints (e.g., sessions starting in under 2 hours cannot be canceled or rescheduled) are enforced consistently.

----

 ## 💡 Future Improvements